 On this page:

-No matter the circumstance or challenge, it is our obligation to make responsible decisions, treat others with respect and get things done the right way.
+We create and maintain ethical business practices and work culture, informed by our values, code of conduct and commitment to responsible and ethical behavior.
 Our Code of Conduct for the Board of Directors and the Employee Code of Conduct outline guidance and responsibilities for board members and employees around ethical and lawful conduct.
 As outlined in the Employee Code of Conduct, Fannie Mae Ethics offers employees and third parties a forum to ask questions or raise concerns in a secure, confidential environment.
 Annually, employees are required to take an Employee Code of Conduct training and affirm commitment to upholding the code and abiding by our key values, vision, and behaviors.

 We know our success, and ultimately the success of the families and communities we serve, depends on our partners’ observance of standards that help ensure safety and soundness in our business dealings.
 These contractual requirements are made clear and transparent in the following: